encode/django-rest-framework/docs/api-guide/viewsets.md

 Both of these come with a trade-off.
 Using regular views and URL confs is more explicit and gives you more control.
 ViewSets are helpful if you want to get up and running quickly, or when you have a large API and you want to enforce a consistent URL configuration throughout.

+## Marking extra methods for routing

+The default routers included with REST framework will provide routes for a standard set of create/retrieve/update/destroy style operations, as shown below:

+    class UserViewSet(viewsets.VietSet):
+        """
+        Example empty viewset demonstrating the standard
+        actions that will be handled by a router class.
+        """

+        def list(self, request):
+            pass

+        def create(self, request):
+            pass

+        def retrieve(self, request, pk=None):
+            pass

+        def update(self, request, pk=None):
+            pass

+        def partial_update(self, request, pk=None):
+            pass

+        def destroy(self, request, pk=None):
+            pass

+If you have ad-hoc methods that you need to be routed to, you can mark them as requiring routing using the `@link` or `@action` decorators.
+The `@link` decorator will route `GET` requests, and the `@action` decroator will route `POST` requests.

+For example:

+    from django.contrib.auth.models import User
+    from rest_framework import viewsets
+    from rest_framework.decorators import action
+    from myapp.serializers import UserSerializer

+    class UserViewSet(viewsets.ModelViewSet):
+        """
+        A viewset that provides the standard actions
+        """
+        queryset = User.objects.all()
+        serializer_class = UserSerializer

+        @action
+        def set_password(self, request, pk=None):
+            user = self.get_object()
+            serializer = PasswordSerializer(data=request.DATA)
+            if serializer.is_valid():
+                user.set_password(serializer.data['password'])
+                user.save()
+                return Response({'status': 'password set'})
+            else:
+                return Response(serializer.errors,
+                                status=status.HTTP_400_BAD_REQUEST)

+The `@action` and `@link` decorators can additionally take extra arguments that will be set for the routed view only.
+For example...

+        @action(permission_classes=[IsAdminOrIsSelf])
+        def set_password(self, request, pk=None):
+           ...

 # API Reference